idealab-udec/nicellm/README.md

 ## About

-NiceLLM is a Python package that homologates mainstream library functions of Large Language Models (LLMs), such as OpenAI and Google Generative AI, into a unique and simple interface for the user.
+NiceLLM is a Python package that homologates mainstream library functions of Large Language Models (LLMs), such as OpenAI, MistralAI, and Google Generative AI, into a unique and simple interface for the user.

 ## Main Features